4zwazo/x-days-of-devops/log.md

 #### November 12, 2020

 **Focus**: The learning today focused on S3, DynamoDB, RDS, and CloudFront.
-I focused in making sure I understand the concept well.
-I have completed all the labs.
-It was well worth my time.

 **Progress**: